sun-yixiao/sun-yixiao.github.io/research.md

 **Yixiao Sun**, & Zhihao Ma\*.
 (Under Review).
 Authoritarians in Response to Social Crisis: Reciprocal Dynamics of Right-Wing Authoritarianism, COVID-19 Fear and Prevention Belief.

 Yaotian Zhang, **Yixiao Sun**, Cheng-Jun Wang\*.
-(Under Review).
-Unraveling the Narrative Labyrinth: Analyzing the Effects of Narrative Structure, Confidence, and Emotion on Twitter Users’ Attention to NFT Transactions.
+(Revise and Resubmit).
+Unraveling the Shape of Social Media Narratives: Analyzing the Effects of Online Interaction and Narrative Structure on Attention to Digital Assets Transactions. _Journal of Broadcasting & Electronic Media_.

 Yaotian Zhang, **Yixiao Sun**, Gongjing Lu, Zhicong Chen\*, & Cheng-Jun Wang\*.
 (Revise and Resubmit).
 Let Us Not Wallow in the Valley of Despair: The Role of Emotion, Panic, and Sympathy Discourses in Promoting Productive Actions. _International Journal of Business Communication_.